willembult/mobl/manual/tutorial.md

       }
     }

-This definition declares the `root` screen with no arguments.
+This definition declares a `root` screen with no arguments.
 The screen consists of a number of controls.
 The first is a `header` control that appears as bar along the top of the screen.
 The `group` control groups together a number of `item`s.
 Rather than enumerating